The Color Purple (1985 film): Box office

-The Color Purple was a success at the box office, staying in U.S. theaters for 21 weeks, and grossing over $142 million worldwide.
+The Color Purple was a success at the box office, staying in U.S. theaters for 21 weeks, and grossing over $98.4 million worldwide.
 In terms of box office income, it ranked as the number one rated PG-13 film released in 1985, and number four overall.

 Critical response

-The Color Purple received positive reviews from critics.
-On review aggregator Rotten Tomatoes, the film holds an approval rating of 77% based on 35 reviews, with an average score of 6.9/10.
-The website's critical consensus reads, "It might have been better served by a filmmaker with a deeper connection to the source material, but The Color Purple remains a worthy, well-acted adaptation of Alice Walker's classic novel."
-On Metacritic, the film received a score of 78 based on 7 reviews, indicating "generally favorable reviews".
+On review aggregator Rotten Tomatoes, the film holds an approval rating of 73% based on 125 reviews, with an average rating of 7.6/10.
+The website's critical consensus reads: "It might have been better served by a filmmaker with a deeper connection to the source material, but The Color Purple remains a worthy, well-acted adaptation of Alice Walker's classic novel."
+On Metacritic, the film received a weighted average score of 78 out of 100 based on seven critics, indicating "generally favorable reviews".

 Roger Ebert of the Chicago Sun-Times awarded the film four stars, calling it "the year's best film".
-He also praised Whoopi Goldberg, calling her role "one of the most amazing debut performances in movie history" and predicting she would win the Academy Award for Best Actress; she was nominated but did not win.
+He also praised Whoopi Goldberg, calling her role "one of the most amazing debut performances in movie history" and predicting she would win the Academy Award for Best Actress; she was nominated but lost to Geraldine Page, for her performance in The Trip to Bountiful.
 Ebert wrote of The Color Purple:

 Ebert's long-time television collaborator, Gene Siskel of the Chicago Tribune, praised the film as "triumphantly emotional and brave", calling it Spielberg's "successful attempt to enlarge his reputation as a director of youthful entertainments."
 Siskel wrote that The Color Purple was "a plea for respect for black women."
 Although acknowledging that the film was a period drama, he praised its "... incredibly strong stand against the way black men treat black women.
 Cruel is too kind a word to describe their behavior.
 The principal black men in The Color Purple use their women – both wives and daughters – as sexual chattel."